abinit/abinit/doc/tutorial/base2.md

 You will also finish to read the [[help:abinit]].

-This lesson should take about 1 hour.
+This tutorial should take about 1 hour.

 ## Summary of the previous lesson